jakartaee/specification-committee/progress_review_checklist.md

     [LINKS TO GITHUB PULL REQUESTS or other summary documentation]

-    Per the process, this will be a seven day ballot, ending on [DATE] that requires a Super-majority positive vote of the Specification Committee members (note that there is no veto).
+    Per the process, this will be a fourteen (14) day ballot, ending on [DATE] that requires a Super-majority positive vote of the Specification Committee members (note that there is no veto).
     Community input is welcome, but only votes cast by Specification Committee Representatives will be counted.